AndronixApp/andronix-docs-next/content/en/modded-os/modded-os-installation.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_3DdVI1jNtM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 That information aside, we can begin installing the distro now.
 Follow the steps below-

+* Open the Andronix app and click on the **Andronix Modded OS** card to proceed further.

 * Open the app and click on the **Modded OS** button on the dashboard.
 After you get into the Modded OS section, you'll see the various distros that you can install.